-This approach will be a platform for donors to work together to support long-term, systemic impact, in conjuction with governments – ultimately driving better outcomes at better value
+Our approach creates a platform for governments, donors, impact investors, and education organizations to work together to support long-term, systemic impact – ultimately driving better outcomes for children across the world.

 Strengthening the existing financing architecture

 Over the past decade, the financial architecture for education has seen a much-needed growth in the scope of financing mechanisms.
-Most notable entrants include:
+The most notable entrants include:

-The Global Partnership for Education (GPE) mobilizes finances from public and private sources around the world to fund governments, encouraging developing country partners to increase their domestic financing for basic education
+The Global Partnership for Education (GPE) mobilizes finance from public and private sources around the world to fund governments, encouraging developing country partners to increase their domestic financing for basic education.

-The International Finance Facility for Education (IFFEd), currently being launched, will create an attractive, low-interest financing mechanism for governments of lower-middle-income countries, through partnerships with the Multilateral Development Banks and donors
+The International Finance Facility for Education (IFFEd) will create an attractive, low-interest financing mechanism for governments of lower-middle-income countries, through partnerships with multilateral development banks and donors.

 However, there are a number of clear gaps in the existing financing architecture:

-Significant funding for non-state actors into programs that lack transparency and accountability, and / or do not demonstrate the desired results
+Significant funding for non-state actors into programs that lack transparency and accountability, or do not demonstrate the desired results.

-Fragmented efforts to develop impact bonds leads to inefficiency in their design and execution
+Fragmented efforts to develop impact bonds, leading to inefficiency in their design and execution.

-EOF will aim to address these gaps, providing multilateral, results-based finance primarily to non-state actors, reducing fragmentation, increasing the effectiveness of how they are funded, ensuring consistent alignment to government priorities, and improving the efficient use of results-based finance.
+EOF aims to address these gaps, providing multilateral, results-based finance primarily to non-state actors, reducing fragmentation, increasing the effectiveness of how they are funded, ensuring consistent alignment to government priorities, and improving the efficient use of results-based finance.

 Alignment with other initiatives

 EOF will closely integrate with existing initiatives, ensuring a coordinated approach and strategy for both donors and developing country partners.
-This includes but is not limited to:
+This includes:

-Coordinating closely with GPE and other development agencies on the development of EOF’s objectives with developing country partners, building on GPE-supported Education Sector Plans and the GPE Private Sector Strategy
+Coordinating closely with GPE and other agencies on the development of EOF’s objectives with developing country partners, building on GPE-supported Education Sector Plans and the GPE Private Sector Strategy.